CAADO/DH-liberalism-W2/notes.md

 I did, but the actual crash error casue has been found after some tinkering: the picture was in the wrong location.
 I put the picture in the same r-stuff folder that I was working in, and the function worked.

 Once I got past this error, the rest of the R section went smoothly.

+For the week's bonus, I decided to download a differnt video then was in the description, just because.